Michigan's Adventure

 Michigan's Adventure is a 250 acre amusement park in Muskegon County, Michigan, about halfway between Muskegon and Whitehall.
-It is the largest amusement park in the state and has been owned and operated by Cedar Fair since 2001.
-As of 2022, Michigan's Adventure has 37 rides, more than any other park in the state.
+It is the largest amusement park in the state and has been owned and operated by Six Flags since 2024, after its merger with Cedar Fair.
+As of 2024, Michigan's Adventure has over 60 rides, slides and attractions, more than any other park in the state.

 The park also includes an outdoor water park, WildWater Adventure.
 The park is headlined by seven roller coasters, including Shivering Timbers, a wooden coaster, and a suspended looping coaster, Thunderhawk.

 History

 The park was founded as Deer Park in 1956 by L.R.
 Beardsley, Dr. E.S.
 Gillam, Hardin Dey and Martin Kasichke.
 The park originally featured a petting zoo with deer, llamas, monkeys, chickens and ducks, as well as a children's area called Storybook Lane.
-The first ride was built in 1958, an Alan Herschell 16-gauge train called the Deer Park Special.
+The first ride was built in 1958, an Allan Herschell Company 16 in (406 mm) gauge miniature train called the Deer Park Special.

 In 1968, Roger Jourden purchased the park from then-owner Benny Bensinger for $115,000.
 After purchasing attractions, the park was eventually renamed Deer Park Funland in 1972.
 That same year, he added the first three flat rides: Tilt-a-Whirl, Merry-Go-Round and Ferris Wheel.
 Every few years he would add a few more attractions, with the Scrambler opening in 1975.
 1976, the park's 20th anniversary, introduced the Spider, a car ride named Mutley's Putt Putts, and two rides for children.

 The park's first roller coaster opened in 1979, a standard model Corkscrew from Arrow Development.
 The park continued their relationship with Arrow when in 1983 they introduced Logger's Run, an Arrow Hydroflume.
 The Chance-manufactured Sea Dragon opened in 1987, along with a new C.P.
 Huntington Train circling the park.
 1987 also marked the final year for the Spider, which was sold to Michael Jackson for his Neverland Ranch complex.